-On Saturday, December 2nd, Christian Library International, hosted it’s 6th Annual Prayer at the Prison Gate, a national day of prayer for inmates all over the country.
+On Saturday, December 1st, Christian Library International, hosted its 7th Annual Prayer at the Prison Gate, a national day of prayer for inmates all over the country.
 This year we had more than 700 people across the U.S. taking time to pray for prisoners.

-Groups of CLI volunteers and representatives in all 50 states gathered outside the gates of jails, prisons and correctional facilities to lift up the spiritual needs of everyone connected with these facilities: inmates, guards, chaplains, wardens, volunteers, families of inmates and staff, and the victims and their families of crimes committed by residents.
+Groups of CLI volunteers and leaders gathered outside the gates of jails, prisons and correctional facilities to lift up the spiritual needs of everyone connected with these facilities: inmates, guards, chaplains, wardens, volunteers, families of inmates and staff, victims of crime and their families.

-There are 2.2 million inmates in the United States and the Christmas season is one of the most difficult times for those incarcerated in correctional facilities.
+There are over 2 million inmates in the United States and the Christmas season is one of the most difficult times for those incarcerated in correctional facilities.
 CLI and their volunteers come together to offer hope and encouragement for the imprisoned and their families.

 “Prayer is essential in changing lives and hearts in prison,” said Kathleen Skaar, CLI’s founder and executive director.

-See the photos below of a few of the CLI prayer teams:
+See the photos below of several prayer teams!